willfurnass/sheffield_hpc/hpc/scheduler/sge.rst

 Command                Description
 ====================== ========================================================
 -l h_rt=hh:mm:ss       Specify the total maximum execution time for the job.
+                       The upper limit is typically 96:00:00 (4 days) on ShARC and 168:00:00 (7 days) on Iceberg.
+NB these limits may differ for specific SGE Projects/Queues.

 -l mem=xxG             Specify the maximum amount (xx) of memory to be used.